SiLab

 • Lab Members:

-• Dr. A. Balachandar, Neurology, U of T, PGY5/Fellow(pursuing PhD in movement disorders and DBS) Project, ML4QI in Stroke
+• Dr. A. Balachandar, Neurology, U of T, Movement disorders Fellow and pursuing PhD in movement disorders and DBS, worked on ML4QI in Stroke in project MASA (machine learing assisted swallowing assessment)

-• E. Nashnoush, MSc, U of T Data Science, ML4QI in Stroke, Sunnybrook Research Institute, T-CAIREM, HealthQuality
+• E. Nashnoush, MSc, U of T Data Science, ML4QI in Stroke, Sunnybrook Research Institute, T-CAIREM, HealthQuality, part of Project MASA

-• H. Mahdi, Western University, Med, ML4QI in Stroke
+• H. Mahdi, Western University, Medicine, ML4QI in Stroke, part of project MASA

 • 2023-2024